kb-dk/Yggdrasil/README.md

 Producing a new Yggdrasil package for deployment
 ----------------------------------------------------------

-Update the version variable in pom.xml and in yggdrasil/xslt/extension/Agent.java
+Update the version variable in pom.xml

 Produce the new package using Maven